Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-In this section, we show that despite the non-separability, by using the dual norm, both types of the structured-sparsity-inducing penalties in \eqref{eq:pen_norm_group} and \eqref{eq:pen_norm_graph} can be decoupled once we reformulate them into the common form of a maximization problem over the auxiliary variables.
+In this section we show that utilizing the dual norm, the nonseparable structured sparsity-inducing penalty in both (\ref{eqpennormgroup}) and (\ref{eqpennormgraph}) can be decoupled; and reformulated into a common form as a maximization problem over the auxiliary variables.